hack-technicolor/hack-technicolor/docs/Firmware Repository.md

 | TIS  | Tiscali      | Italy             |
 | TI   | TIM          | Italy             |

 Type 1/2/3 indicates if it can be rooted directly.
-Please, **don't miss this important detail** whenever you add a new firmware version to this page.
+For Type 2,  Root Strategy # indicates how to do it.
+Please, **don't miss these important details** whenever you add a new firmware version to this page if you know about that.

 ### TG797n v3 / DANT-O